Afghanistan America's source for Heroin

 random links transporting dazed and confused free range arachnids to insane asylums since 1995

-woodstock nation back to the garden mission impossible Subway Chronic God Money clinton square as a box turtle star trek ventura USA Rainbow farms extra meat Sally field sandra bullock who risks chess monopoly scrabble captured killed under constitutional convention economy farm aid tents rent can't buy my ego drug war Ottoman Obama Empire protection legalization admits smoking
+woodstock nation back to the garden mission impossible Subway Chronic God Money clinton square as a box turtle star trek ventura USA Rainbow farms extra meat time Don't suspend disbelief Don't arrest it curtail it unfrock risks chess monopoly scrabble captured killed under constitutional convention economy farm aid tents rent can't buy my ego drug war Ottoman Obama Empire protection legalization admits smoking